TTitcombe/TTitcombe.github.io/_posts/2021-01-17-The-Ten-Year-Language.md

-about which I admittedly know very little, and I'm sure that each has proponents who could make a compelling case for why their particular pet language will be the one to dethrone the king
+about which I admittedly know very little, and I'm sure that each has proponents who could make a compelling case for why their particular pet language will be the one to dethrone the king.
 But these languages solve different problems to Python.
 If our needs don't change,
 the only way to beat Python will be